joyfullservice/msaccess-vcs-addin/Wiki/Options.md

-click **Options** to open the **Options dialog**.
+Click **Options** to open the **Options dialog**.
 Internally options are stored in a `vcs-options.json` file in the path of the exported source code.
 Options are loaded and used when exporting to source files, or when building a project from source.

 ## General Tab
 ![General Options Tab](img/options-general.jpg)